mammuth/ha-fritzbox-tools/README.md

 **Device profiles**

-You can switch between two device profiles ("Zugangsprofile") within HomeAssistant for the devices within your network.
+You can switch between two device profiles ("Zugangsprofile") within Home Assistant for the devices within your network.

 Requirements:
 - Set `profile_on` and `profile_off` (default: "Gesperrt") in the configuration of `fritzbox_tools`
 - Optionaly set `device_list` to only expose some devices.
 - On your FRITZ!Box, configure the profiles you want to be able to set for your devices.

-The profile switches will be exposed as switches in your HA installation (search for `fritz_box_profile` in your entity page to find the IDs).
+The profile switches will be exposed as switches in your HA installation (search for `fritzbox_profile` in your entity page to find the IDs).
 If the switch is on `profile_on` is activated (or any other profile besides `profile_off`), if switch is off `profile_off` is activated.

 Note: **due to the underlying library, the update routine is not the fastest.
 This might result in warnings. **

-## Examples
+## Example Automations and Scripts
 **Script: Reconnect / get new IP**

 The following script can be used to easily add a reconnect button to your UI.